NodeScriptLang/guides/src/docs/getting started.md

 All we need is your email address, which we'll get through GitHub or Google authentication.

 To sign in through either of these platforms, just click on the option from the login page and authorize NodeScript to access your account.
 Only your email will be collected.

+Upon your first signin to NodeScript you will be asked to choose a display name and assign your [organisation](./organisations.md) type, this can be changed at any time in user settings.

 ### Magic Link